Impetigo In Babies: Causes, Symptoms, Diagnosis And Treatment

 Antibiotic creams are applied liberally to the affected parts.
 The doctor may also suggest using warm water to clean the sores.
 This helps remove the crusts of the dead skin, thus making the skin permeable to the cream.
 As they have no side effects, topical antibiotic creams are often the first choice for treating impetigo in babies.

-2. Oral antibiotics are preferred when impetigo has spread to larger part of the skin.
+2. Oral antibiotics are preferred when impetigo has spread to a larger part of the skin.
 Common oral antibiotics used for impetigo treatment are penicillin and amoxicillin (13).
 Oral antibiotics have several side effects including severe abdominal discomfort and are avoided by pediatricians unless necessary.

 Penicillin and Amoxicillin are common antibiotics for treating impetigo